mohitbadve/canteenManagement/README.md

 # Canteen Automation
-To run the project, make sure you have flask installed otherwise execute
+To run the project, clone the repository or download and extract the zip file, make sure you have flask installed otherwise execute
 > pip install flask

 Go to the directory `canteen` and execute the following command